cqwood/cellular-automata-py/README.md

-# cellular-automata-demo
+# cellular-automata-py
-A cellular automata engine built with python and pygame
+A cellular-automata engine built with python and pygame